eliona-smart-building-assistant/kentix-one-app/README.md

 ### Environment variables ###

-- `APPNAME`: must be set to `kentix_one`.
+- `APPNAME`: must be set to `kentixone`.
 Some resources use this name to identify the app inside an Eliona environment.

 - `CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-utils/tree/main/db). (e.g. `postgres://user:pass@localhost:5432/iot`)